missionpinball/mpf-docs/install/mac.rst

 Here is the quick version:

 1. If you do not have Python, install Python 3.9.13 from python.org.
-If you have an M1/M2 Mac, be sure to get the Universal installer, not the Intel one. macOS 64-bit Intel-only installer (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macosx10.9.pkg) macOS 64-bit universal installer (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg) Choose the default installation location.
+If you have an M1/M2 Mac, be sure to get the Universal installer, not the Intel one.

+   macOS 64-bit Intel-only installer (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macosx10.9.pkg)

+   macOS 64-bit universal installer (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg)

+   Choose the default installation location.
 If you want to install to a custom location, remember that location for Step 5.

 2. Install Homebrew (https://brew.sh/).
+Open your command terminal and paste in this command:

+   ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``

    This will also install the Xcode command line tools if you don't have them.
 A lot of stuff will scroll by and it might take awhile.

 3. Use Homebrew (or 'brew') to install the libraries and other support files MPF needs: ``brew install SDL2 SDL2_mixer SDL2_image gstreamer gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly pipx``